Arseny Roginsky: А dissident historian

 On 4 February 1977, a search was conducted in Roginsky’s apartment.
 On 16 June 1977, he was warned to give up his "politically harmful" activities (in accordance with the unpublished 25 December 1972 decree of the Presidium of the Supreme Soviet).
 After another search on 6 March 1979, he was fired from the school where he worked at the request of the KGB.
 To avoid charges of "parasitism", Arseny Roginsky was registered from 1979 to 1981 as a literary secretary to the writer Natalia Dolinina and Professor Jacob Lurie.

-In April 1981, Roginsky was urged to emigrate from the Soviet Union, but would not comply.
-On 12 August 1981, Roginsky was arrested under Article 196 ("the forgery and the production and sale of forged documents") of the RSFSR Criminal Code, and accused of transferring materials abroad to "anti-Soviet publications" such as Pamyat.
-As his final statement in the court, he gave a speech about "The situation of a historian in the Soviet Union" (published by the émigré newspaper Russkaya Mysl in Paris and the samizdat periodical A Chronicle of Current Events in Moscow).

-Roginsky was found guilty on all counts and sentenced to four years imprisonment in an ordinary-regime camp.
+On 12 August 1981, Roginsky was arrested under Article 196 ("the forgery and the production and sale of forged documents") of the Russian Soviet Criminal Code, and accused of transferring materials abroad to "anti-Soviet publications" such as Pamyat.
+At the time, historians required a letter of request from 'authorised institution' before they could gain access to a Soviet archive.
+As Roginsky was not employed by such an institution, he was forced to forge his own letters.
+As his final statement in the court, he gave a speech about "The situation of a historian in the Soviet Union", in which he essentially admitted the forgery, justifying it by explaining the extreme restrictions under which Soviet historians had to work.
+This speech was subsequently published by the émigré newspaper Russkaya Mysl in Paris and the samizdat periodical A Chronicle of Current Events in Moscow, and in 1983 by the Journal of the Historical Association in the United Kingdom, with an introduction by British historian Geoffrey Hosking.
+Roginsky was found guilty on all counts and sentenced to four years imprisonment in a forced labour camp.